Mediation Services

 The key people involved with Mediation are the parties who are involved in the conflict or dispute.
 You may have a representative such as a lawyer or Mediation Advocate, or a friend.
 The person representing each party must be equipped with the authority to make decisions which may become binding on them.
 This is something you will be required to confirm in the Mediation Agreement.

 Confidentiality and privacy are key to mediation.
-The Mediation Agreement, signed before the mediation meeting will require (amongst other matters) absolute confidentiality to the extent nothing learned during the process may be disclosed in any subsequent proceedings.
+The Mediation Agreement, signed before the mediation meeting will require (amongst other matters) absolute confidentiality to the extent that nothing learned during the process may be disclosed in any subsequent proceedings.
 It is a safe environment in which to laterally explore solutions and exit strategies.

 • How does a Mediation work?